dojo/widgets/README.md

 - All widgets support accessibility (`a11y`) out of the box.

 - All widgets are fully themeable.
-In a future release we will ship with several official Dojo 2 themes that can be applied to the widgets.
+Example themes are available in the [@dojo/themes](https://github.com/dojo/themes) repo.

 - All widgets support internationalization (`i18n`)